h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 - verbosity
 - export_checkpoints_dir

 To learn more about each of them, make sure to check the [AutoML Section](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html#optional-parameters) in the Documentation.
-We will be using some of them in the regression part of this tutorial.
+We will be using some of them in the regression part of this self-paced course.

 Once AutoML is finished, print the leaderboard, and check out the results.